 - The notarized diploma should be further authenticated by the Secretary

-of State by adding a cover statement with a designated big seal, signature and wording recognized by Chinese Consulate.
+of State by adding a cover statement with a designated big seal, signature recognized by Chinese Consulate.
 Click here for state authentication sample.

 - Once authenticated, the staple(s) or rivet